Hot Stone Massage

 Though the benefits of hot stone massages have not been researched extensively, it is generally accepted to be a valuable treatment for individuals with anxiety, back pain, depression, insomnia and osteoarthritis.
 According to massageenvy.com, hot stone therapy can also reduce pain and muscle spasms, chronic stress and muscle tension.
 This technique, like sports massage, can increase flexibility and allow for easier mobility.
 It has also been known to relieve pain and tension created by contracted muscles.
 The heat from the stones not only causes muscles to relax which allows for deeper tissue access, but also expands blood vessels which results in better blood flow.
 This massage technique is best used on individuals who run a little chilly and those who prefer a lighter touch during a massage.
 Because the stone’s heat relaxes the muscles so easily, therapists can use a lighter touch while still reaching deeper tissues, making this an ideal treatment for the more sensitive client.

 Although the benefits from hot stone massages can be excellent and numerous, you should first consult with your healthcare provider before booking an appointment.
+There are a number of before and after hot stone massage examples online that might suggest this as a good option for some.
 If you have a history of medical conditions like high blood pressure, diabetes, heart disease, epilepsy and more, a discussion with your doctor before getting a hot stone massage would be in your best interests.

 A Rewarding & Relaxing Experience